What happened to John McCain?

 though Obama did

-and condemned attacking her family, McCain stuck to
+the opposite and condemned attacking her family, McCain stuck to

 the talking points.
 And though it took his campaign a couple weeks,